shtse8/numdart/memory-bank/progress.md

    require manual intervention (cache clear/IDE restart).
 (Should resolve after restart)
 3. **Future:** Consider adding explicit `broadcast_to` function.
-4. **Run/Expand Benchmarks:** Execute initial benchmarks and add more for other operations.
+4. **Expand Benchmarks:** Add more benchmarks for other operations.
 5. **Performance Profiling:** Use DevTools to analyze benchmark results.